Tenancy Terms and Conditions

 attempt to enter the site other than by means of the gates.

-s) Not to communicate direct with the Council on any matter regarding the
+s) Not to communicate directly with the Council on any matter regarding the

 allotment garden or site but to address all such communications to the